 It’s the same scenario for your dog or cat.
 While some people might laugh at the idea of brushing their pet’s teeth or taking them for a dental cleaning, the fact is that by age three, 80% of dogs and 70% of cats have some evidence of periodontal disease.
 Periodic dental exams help maintain proper oral hygiene and prevent future problems.

-Roose Animal Hospital offers complete pet oral health services, including:
+Roose Animal Hospital offers complete pet oral health services and procedures, including:

 - Dental exams

 - Dental X-rays